K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 9: January 11, 2018**

+**Today's Progress:** Struggling trying to get past errors with the provided api and images, as well as the product-condensed.js file.

 **Day 8: January 10, 2018**

 **Today's Progress:** Creating a WishList component Part 2 and trying to make sense of video tutorials!